Loading...

 In Matthew 25:35, Jesus tells us, “For I was hungry, and you gave me something to eat; I was thirsty, and you gave me something to drink; I was a stranger, and you invited me in.”
 These words resonate deeply...

-As we reflect on the challenging words of Matthew 25:35, where Jesus proclaims, "For I was hungry and you gave me something to eat; I was thirsty and you gave me something to drink," we find ourselves confronted with a...
+As we reflect on Jesus' powerful words in Matthew 25:35, "For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink," we are reminded that the way we approach mental...